National Navy UDT-SEAL Museum: Other notable exhibits

-Controversies
+Expansion plans

+In 2024, the museum announced plans to build a two story structure on the current grounds.
+The St. Lucie County Planning Commission approved the construction plan on April 22, 2025.
+The $20-million, 30,747-square-foot two-story structure will feature conference rooms, and meeting areas, and provide additional space for exhibits.
+An accessible rooftop, overlooking the Atlantic Ocean, will be available for events such as private parties and weddings.

+Controversy

 On August 2, 2020, a video surfaced showing a live service dog demonstration in front of a crowd of civilians and uniformed military personnel at the museum in 2019.
 The demonstration included four dogs attacking a museum staff member wearing the jersey of former NFL quarterback Colin Kaepernick over his protective equipment.
-Kaepernick had knelt during the national anthem at the start of NFL games in protest of police brutality and racial inequality in the United States.

-In response to the footage, the Commander of US Navy Special Warfare Command Rear Admiral Collin Green suspended the SEALs' support for the museum saying, "Each and every one of us serves to protect our fellow Americans - ALL Americans.
-Even the perception that our commitment to serving the men and women of this nation is applied unevenly is destructive," and that "We will revisit our relationship with the Museum when I am convinced that they have made the necessary changes to ensure this type of behavior does not happen again."
+In response to the footage, the Commander of US Navy Special Warfare Command Rear Admiral Collin Green suspended the SEALs' support for the museum.